-To fulfil the requirements of the new regulation, the number of Ballast Water Treatment Systems (BWTS) is expected to accelerate in the coming years.
+To fulfill the requirements of the new regulation, the number of Ballast Water Treatment Systems (BWTS) is expected to accelerate in the coming years.

 Ballast water treatment systems using Electrolysis, Electro-chlorination or chemical injection of ClO2 has presence of Hypochloriusacid / Hydrocloricacid residue in the ballast water tanks.
 Therefore, it is necessary to neutralize the ballast water by adding an alkaline chemical such as Sodium Thiosulfate during discharge.

-This technical solution increases the need for corrosion resistant materials that can withstand the aggressive chemicals used in the neutralization processes.
+This technical solution increases the need for corrosion-resistant materials that can withstand the aggressive chemicals used in the neutralization processes.
 For instance, the dosing system must be able to withstand Sodium Thiosulfate (Na2S2O3), which is known to cause severe pitting corrosion in carbon steel.
-All components coming into direct contact with the aggressive chemical must therefore be coated or made of stainless steel (AISI 316L) in order to withstand the impact from the neutralization agent.
+All components coming into direct contact with the aggressive chemical must, therefore, be coated or made of stainless steel (AISI 316L) in order to withstand the impact of the neutralization agent.